smkent/prusa-slicer-config/README.md

 PrusaSlicer includes a built-in Sovol SV06 Plus printer profile.

-My Sovol SV06 Plus printer profile is based on the built-in profile with a different bed mesh and texture.
+My Sovol SV06 Plus printer profile is based on the built-in profile with custom start and end G-code, plus a different bed mesh and texture.

+## G-code customizations

+Start G-code:

+* Heat the bed to 5°C below the target bed temperature before heating the nozzle.
+* Draw the purge line just outside the print area along the X-axis (the built-in profile draws the purge line within the print area along the Y-axis), like the Prusa MK3S+ built-in profile.
+I randomized the purge line position along the X-axis to prevent wear on a single spot.

+End G-code:

+* Raise the Z-axis higher than the default profile does, along with a small filament retraction.
+* Stop heating the nozzle and bed before turning off the fan.

 # Attribution and License